TICTAC2012/HTTPGetRequesting/README.txt

-README - BBC Technical Challenge
-Author - Tremaine Crawford
+README - Creating and Processing GET Requests to URLs Author - Tremaine Crawford
 Language Used - Java